petergrace1618/Live-Project-MVC/README.md

 }
 ```

-I surmise that the culprit must be hiding somewhere in the last two lines of the method.
+I have a hunch that the culprit must be hiding somewhere in the last two lines of the method.
+The last line looks innocent enough, at least.
 After some sleuthing and pondering, I further surmise that the duplicate seed records are caused by the use of the `AwardId` property in `AddOrUpdate()`.
 What follows is my reasoning.

 - When an `Award` object is instantiated, `AwardId` is not yet known because its value is set by the DB upon insertion, i.e. after the `SaveChanges()` method executes.
-- Since `AwardId` is not known the object will always not be found, and therefore will always be added.
+- Since `AwardId` is not known, the object will always not be found, and therefore will always be added.
 - In the other seed methods, the calls to `AddOrUpdate()` refer to a field that acts as an alternate key thus uniquely identifying the record.
 - The `Awards` table doesn't have a single alternate key.
 Instead the compound key `(Year, Name, Type, Category)` serves as an alternate key.

 **Solution:**